gstanden/scst-3.x-debian/README.md

 This fork should work on all systemd-enabled Ubuntu releases (15.04+) (not tested yet)

+This fork should work on all systemd-enabled Debian-based linuxes in general (e.g. Linux Mint if using systemd) (not tested yet)

+If you test it out, recommend using a dedicated test VM first.

+To uninstall SCST after installing with this fork:

+	sudo apt-get purge scst-dkms

+	sudo apt-get purge iscsi-scst

+	reboot

+	After reboot check:

+	ps -ef | grep scst

+	lsmod | grep scst

+	edit /etc/modules and remove scst modules

+	sudo systemctl disable scst-san

+	cd /etc/systemd/system and remove scst-san.service

+	Removal should be complete.

+	Optionally, you are now ready to reinstall again using this fork following the exact same procedure (just run the build-debian-dkms-scst.sh script as before)

 To use this to build dkms-enabled SCST on Debian-based systemd-enabled Linuxes:

 (0.5) cd /home/username/Downloads (be sure "username" user has full "sudo" privileges - typically the user created when Ubuntu was installed (for desktop anyway).